Mitch McConnell argues 'case closed' on Mueller report

 (CNN)Senate Majority Leader Mitch McConnell argued Tuesday that it's time to move on from special counsel Robert Mueller's investigation and report, declaring "case closed" as House Democrats continue to investigate and demand the full, unredacted report as well as urge that Mueller himself testify.

-"This investigation went on for two years," McConnell said on the Senate floor.
+"This investigation went on for two years," the Kentucky Republican said on the Senate floor.
 "It's finally over."

 In his comments, McConnell pushed the US legislative branch to change their focus toward "real challenges" or risk unintentionally aiding Russian President Vladimir Putin in interfering with American politics.